-Each student will record pertinent data from their cases in Typhon (https://www.typhongroup.net/nast/index.asp?facility=7097).
+Each student will record pertinent data from their cases in Typhon.
 Accuracy of records is essential and entirely the student's responsibility.
 No Protected Health Information is needed to record cases properly.
 No PHI should be removed from the clinical area in any form (paper, labels, photographs, or electronic).
 Students should use the cumulative totals to ensure that they are progressing towards the case totals required by the Council on Accreditation and NBCRNA.
 As they accumulate cases, it is the student's responsibility to seek assignments that will result in fulfillment of all required case totals.
 Students pay the cost to Typhon directly.